codr7/sw/README.md

 `[]`

 ## Debugging
-`dump` may be used to get a debug string representation for any value.
+`dump` may be used to get a helpful string representation of any value.

 ```
 [1 2 3] dump